FaisalY12/FaisalY12/README.md

 ### Hi there 👋

-I’m Faisal, a chemistry graduaute training as a full-stack engineer
+I’m Faisal, a chemistry graduaute with experience in full stack web and mobile development.

 (Currently updating Portfolio site)